yann510/ss-search/README.md

 // results: [{ number: 1, text: "A search function should be fast" }]
 ```

-Yes.
-It is that simple, no need to configure anything, it works out of the box.
+It's that straightforward.
+No configurations, it just works.

 ### Data Types